-At NIBC, we endeavour to maintain a sound, transparent and efficient governance system that is broadly aligned to best practices in our industry.
+At NIBC, we endeavour to maintain a sound, transparent and effective governance system that is aligned to best practices in our industry.
 The structures and processes we have developed provide an effective basis for making and implementing decisions across our organisation, with its hierarchical and functional reporting lines.

 This website contains more information about our governance and provides access to our articles of association, policies, charters and compliance statements for the relevant codes.

 The NIBC corporate governance structure has been organised to achieve effective corporate governance.
 In this structure we promote a constructive and transparent cooperation between our shareholders, the Supervisory Board and its subcommittees, the Managing Board and the Executive Committee.

 This structure is rooted in our commitments to trust, professionalism and integrity which guide our business as a whole.
 These elements have shaped the controls and oversight mechanisms that help us to ensure effective risk management, full compliance with applicable regulations, and the accurate and complete disclosure of information to the market.

 We operate a two-tier board structure consisting of a Supervisory Board and a Managing Board to ensure we have the right checks and balances in place.
 The Managing Board is responsible for the day-to-day management of the business and for implementing our strategy.
 The Supervisory Board is responsible for supervising the activities of the Managing Board and advising it.